Amelie Beese: World War I

 She later worked with Charles Boutard on plans for a flying boat.
 Her relationship with Boutard became close, and the two married on 25 January 1913.
 The couple lived in the Trützschler Villa in what was then Kaiser-Wilhelm-Strasse 3–4 in Berlin-Johannisthal (today Sterndamm 82).

-After marrying Boutard, and despite their remaining in Germany, Beese became a French citizen as a woman took on her husband's citizenship and lost her own when marrying a foreigner under German law at the time.
+After marrying Boutard, and despite their remaining in Germany, Beese became a French national as a woman took on her husband's citizenship and lost her own when marrying a foreigner under German law at the time.
 This made her ineligible to work on German airfields or aircraft during the First World War.
 She was eventually arrested with her husband and tried as "undesirable aliens".
 Charles Boutard was interned and they moved to Wittstock for the duration of the war.

 After the armistice between Germany and the allies was concluded, the Beese-Boutards filed suit on claims of compensation for goods confiscated upon Charles' internment.
 The lawsuits continued for most of the rest of her life, although the value of the claimed compensation decreased with the hyper-inflation that Germany suffered during the Weimar period.
 Despite the troubles suffered due to the ongoing lawsuits and the economic troubles suffered throughout Germany, Beese-Boutard planned to make a film documenting her flying.
 Some pieces were shot and still survive, and were included in a film made by Walter Jerven in 1940.

-Death and legacy
+Death

 Beese's marriage deteriorated.
 By 1925, the couple had separated and Beese was living alone in Schmargendorf.
 Beese had an unfortunate accident the same year, crashing the airplane she was flying when she reapplied for her pilot's license.
 On 22 December of that year, she shot herself in her Berlin flat.
 She is buried in the cemetery at Berlin-Schmargendorf.

+Legacy and commemoration

+Johannisthal airfield, where Beese began her career as an aviator, has disappeared beneath the changing landscape of Berlin; there is no trace of it other than local street names such as Pilotenstraße and Segelfliegerstraße.
 There is a small memorial park named after her in Wilmersdorf, at the corner of Storckwinkel- and Schwarzbacherstraße.

 In 1992, Straße 19 in Treptow was renamed Melli-Beese-Straße.
-Also, there is an exhibition dedicated to her in the Heimatmuseum in Treptow, in the eastern suburbs of Berlin.
+An exhibition is dedicated to her in the Heimatmuseum in Treptow, in the eastern suburbs of Berlin.
+There is a Melli-Beese-Straße in Frankfurt - Bockenheim.

-Johannisthal airfield, where Beese began her career as an aviator, has disappeared beneath the changing landscape of Berlin; there is no trace of it other than local street names such as Pilotenstraße and Segelfliegerstraße.

 In 1993, the flying club Aeroclub Mellie Beese was formed in Berlin.

-In 2004 the Tempelhof district of Berlin decided to name a path between Hoeppnerstraße and Hessenring the Melli-Beese-Promenade.
+In 2004 the Tempelhof district of Berlin decided to name a pedestrian passage between Hoeppnerstraße and Hessenring the Melli-Beese-Promenade.

 Beese's life was the inspiration for Aris Fioretos's 2020 novel Nelly B.s Herz.

+A school near the former Johannisthal airfield is named after her, and the Berlin Airport access road is named Melli-Beese Ring.